GeForceLegend/SEUS_PTGI_GFME/Readme.md

 ### Currently there are 2 issues stopping GFME from loading on Iris, and issue 1 only affect GFME 1.10 and above:

 1. Unable to parsing settings (MC_VERSION, etc) in block.properties, causing parsing issues with block.properties.
 See [Iris#1712](https://github.com/IrisShaders/Iris/issues/1712) for more info.
-2. Attribute indexes are not same as Optifine.
-For cleaner game output logs, GFME uses below code to get some vertex attributes, but since location index in Iris is different from Optifine, GFME can't get correct vertex attributes while running on Iris.
+2. (Get fixed for 1.17+ in v1.11 Pre2.
+Sorry for 1.16.5 iris players) ~~Attribute indexes are not same as Optifine.
+For cleaner game output logs, GFME uses below code to get some vertex attributes, but since location index in Iris is different from Optifine, GFME can't get correct vertex attributes while running on Iris.~~
 ```glsl
 #if MC_VERSION >= 11500
 layout(location = 11) in vec4 mc_Entity;